MadliReiljan/MobileAppExample/README.md

 This mobile app is a furniture shopping platform, allowing users to explore and share furniture listings.
 The app is built with React, JavaScript, Appwrite and Expo Go.
+NB!
+This app mostly works on IOS, if you try to use this app with Android then there might appear some design flaws.

 Figma design: https://www.figma.com/design/SQiUP6PMH4IKGV7O7lSPmE/furniture-app